 The present is wholly a crisis when expectation takes refuge in utopia and when tradition becomes only a dead deposit of the past.
-Faced with this threat of the historical present exploding, we have the task anticipated above: to prevent the tension between the two poles of thinking about history from turning into a schism.9 counterfactual historiography as well as with utopia.
-Utopia has recently been complemented by the concept of "preenactment," 10 a short-term performative realisation of future concepts (in utopian or dystopian form).
+Faced with this threat of the historical present exploding, we have the task anticipated above: to prevent the tension between the two poles of thinking about history from turning into a schism.

+It is precisely at this common endpoint of future and past that the potential of anachronistic thought becomes evident once again-a potential that is connected with counterfactual historiography as well as with utopia.
+Utopia has recently been complemented by the concept of "preenactment," a short-term performative realisation of future concepts (in utopian or dystopian form).
 By making the future concrete, embodied, and at least temporarily real, it comes closer to the present.
 Utopias can thus be tried out, tested, corrected, and possibly also discarded.